tredondo/docs/content/docs/concepts/data_model.md

    * a millisecond-precision timestamp

 ## Notation
+Remember that every unique combination of key-value label pairs represents a new time series.
 Given a metric name and a set of labels, time series are frequently identified using this notation:

     <metric name>{<label name>=<label value>, ...}